Germany works to weaken EU car emissions law

 Ireland, holder of the EU presidency until the end of the month, has said it hopes to get a political agreement and will take part in what is meant to be a final set of talks on Monday.

-The proposal from the Commission, the European Union’s executive, sets a goal of 95 grams of carbon dioxide per kilometre (g/km) as an average for new vehicles sold in Europe from 2020.
+The proposal from the Commission, the European Union’s executive, sets a goal of 95 grams of carbon dioxide per kilometer (g/km) as an average for new vehicles sold in Europe from 2020.

 Each manufacturer is assigned an individual target to take account of the nature of their fleet and their past cuts.